wjsilva19/ig_cbir/README.md

 ## Instructions
 * Run model.py if you want to train the model in the same way as in the paper.
 * Run precision.py if you want to replicate precision results presented in the paper.
-(Model h5py files will be made available in the next weeks)

 ## Citation
 If you use this repository, please cite this paper: